vertexproject/synapse/docs/synapse/glossary.rst

 A macro is a stored Storm query.
 Macros support the full range of Storm syntax and features.

-Macros are specific to a given Cortex and execute in the context of the user who calls the macro.

 See the Storm command reference for the :ref:`storm-macro` command and the :ref:`storm-ref-automation` for additional detail.